Kensington Palace has stood by the British Royal family since the 17th century.

 The King’s Gallery

-The King’s gallery is the largest and the most extended state apartments in the Palace.
+The King’s gallery is the largest and the most extended state apartment in the Palace.

-The room witnessed many intimate moments – from Duke of Gloucester’s childhood to the King’s death.
+The room witnessed many intimate moments – from the Duke of Gloucester’s childhood to the King’s death.

 The King’s State Apartment